DanielSvub/gonatus/streams/README.md

 Some types of streams implement both of them.
 These are called *two-sided* streams and are used to modify the data.
 There are five of them:

 - **Transform stream -** transforms a value of each item,
-- **Filter stream -** discards items not safisfying a certain condition,
+- **Filter stream -** discards items not satisfying a certain condition,
 - **Duplication stream -** creates two streams identical to the source stream,
 - **Split stream -** splits one stream into two based on a certain condition,
 - **Merge stream -** merges multiple streams into one.